 Can you substitute milk for cream in creme brulee?

 The flavor and texture of your creme brulee will be different if you use milk in place of cream.
 It won’t be as thick or flavorful.
-If you do decide to use milk (which I do not recommend), definitely use whole milk.

 How to make Instant Pot creme brulee